Concentration of Contractive Stochastic Approximation: Additive and Multiplicative Noise: Proof of Theorem

-Now we have shown that $\{\overline{M}_k\}$ is a supermartingale, and provided a bound on the expectation of $\overline{M}_k$ (cf. Lemma \ref{le:multi_solving_recursion}).
-We next use Ville's maximal inequality to establish the first maximal concentration bound in Proposition \ref{prop:ville}.
+To this end, we have shown that $\{\overline{M}_k\}$ is a supermartingale, and provided a bound on the expectation of $\overline{M}_k$ (cf. Lemma \ref{le:MGFrecursive}).
+Our next step is to use Ville's maximal inequality to establish the first maximal concentration bound.
+The result is stated in the following proposition, the proof of which is a standard application of Ville's maximal inequality, and is deferred to Appendix \ref{pf:prop:ville}.